 Hajj is a lifetime journey for which the faithful hearts are longing.
 Indeed, it is a great favor Almighty Allah has bestowed upon His servants so that they can draw closer to Him and have their sins forgiven.
 As the performance of Hajj requires physical, psychological and financial ability, it’s highly important for all the would-be pilgrims to be aware of all the health aspects of Hajj..

 What is the best age for performing Hajj?
 What are the health aspects necessary to bear in mind during this season?
 What is the best nutrition that would aid our bodies during Hajj rituals?
-How to avoid dehydration and other health problems outdoors?To tackle this important topic, Dr. Amira Ayad, a pharmacist, nutrition specialist and natural health consultant provides answers to all these questions in an email-based live clinic session, held on Wednesday, October 10, 2012.
+How to avoid dehydration and other health problems outdoors?To tackle this important topic, Dr. Amira Ayad, a pharmacist, nutrition specialist and natural health consultant provides answers to all these questions in an email-based live clinic session.

 Read below all the questions and Dr. Amira's kind replies:

-- Shall we be afraid from an outbreak of that newly discovered SARS-like virus during current Hajj season?
+- Shall we be afraid from an outbreak of newly discovered viruses during current Hajj season?

 Fear and panic are the number one enemy of your immune system.
 It is highly important not to panic or worry.
 Stress and worry are proven to greatly undermine our immunity.
 Enjoy the moment and cherish your spiritual journey with a deep belief that: "Never will we be struck except by what Allah has decreed for us; He is our protector."
 And upon Allah let the believers rely."
 (At-Taubah 9: 51).
 This of course does not mean neglecting to take our precautions and follow the worldly means for prophylaxis and/or healing.
 For more on those, please refer to question 3 below.